MichaelCurrin/auto-commit-msg/README.md

 - But... it is still functional and I use it daily, so please use it too if you want.
 - There are just some finishing touches still, like making a new logo, releasing the package on the marketplace (so you can install it without downloading from releases page) and cleaning up the docs.
 It can become version `1.0.0` around then.
 - There are also a bunch of issues I want to work through to extend functionality to make the extension smarter.

+## Features

+See more info on the [Features](/docs/features.md) page in the docs.

+- Simmply click the extension button in the Git pane.
+- Reads the state of files in your Git repo or staged files
+- Generates a commit message, which you can use or edit
+- Describes a variety of changes - when file is added, removed, moved, renamed...
+- Handles multiple files at once.
+- Infers a Conventional Commit category where possible - e.g. `feat`, `ci`, `build`.
+- Suitable for development in a variety of languages and tools - it can recognize a range of files based on path and extension, such as related to CI, configs, dependency or docs.

 ## Sample usage